PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 First, you need an image.
 Make sure you have a `PoC.png` file in the `assets/images` folder.

-Your program must display an image with the parameter :
+Your program must display an image with the parameter:
 - The scale of type `Vec2`.

 - The position of type `Vec2`.